FP Canada and Credit Canada offer helpful tips to escape the financial blues.

 “Blue Monday” (usually the second Monday of January) until Valentine’s Day is considered the saddest time of year with its short, cold, bleak days.
-The Financial Blues survey from the Financial Planning Standards Council and Credit Canada finds more than half (53%) of Canadians are already feeling financially blue with the younger generations especially struggling.
+The Financial Blues survey from FP Canada and Credit Canada finds more than half (53%) of Canadians are already feeling financially blue with the younger generations especially struggling.

 The survey asked Canadians: “when it comes to your finances, what makes you blue this time of year?”
 Here are some of the standout findings:

 One-in-five Canadians (20%) has a credit card balance larger than their savings account.

 6% of Canadians have already broken their financial new year resolutions.

 Younger adults aged 18-44 are especially blue about finances this time of year (68% versus 41% for those 45 and older).